lipilian/RotationCode/README.md

 # RotationTracking

 1. (Optional) use the RealSense.py document to manage the realsense D435 model to read the
-bag file to generate the raw image from left and rigth camera.
+bag file to generate the raw image from left and right camera.

 Example:
 python RealSense.py -d "path to save the raw image" -i "bag file path"